Open Travel Guide

 M'Poko River Banks

 The gentle M'Poko River banks near Bangui's outskirts offer a peaceful nature escape with sandy riverbanks, gallery forest, and rich birdlife.
-Traditional fishing pirogues operate here and the reed beds attract kingfishers, herons, and African fish eagles making it a paradise for nature lovers.
+Traditional fishing pirogues operate here and the reed beds attract kingfishers, herons, and African fish eagles making it exceptional territory for nature lovers.

 Lobaye River Bathing Spots